Prime vertex-minors of a prime graph: Graphs consisting of internally-disjoint paths

-The following lemma is useful for finding essential vertices in a graph.
+The following lemma is useful for finding pivotal vertices in a graph.
+Remember that all pivotal vertices are essential.

-\begin{lemma} If $v$ and $w$ are adjacent vertices of degree $2$ in a graph $G$ with at least $5$ vertices, then both $v$ and $w$ are essential in $G$. \end{lemma} \begin{proof} Since $w$ is a pendant vertex in both $G \setminus v$ and $G \wedge vw \setminus v$, $v$ is essential in $G$.
-Similarly, $w$ is essential in $G$. \end{proof}
+\begin{lemma} If $v$ and $w$ are adjacent vertices of degree $2$ in a graph $G$ with at least $5$ vertices, then both $v$ and $w$ are pivotal in $G$. \end{lemma} \begin{proof} By Lemma~\ref{lem:prime}, neither $G \setminus v$ nor $G \wedge vw \setminus v$ is prime and therefore $v$ is pivotal in $G$.
+Similarly, $w$ is pivotal in $G$. \end{proof}

 To find non-essential vertices of $\theta(\ell_1,\dots,\ell_m)$, we will use the next two lemmas.
 A graph is \emph{outerplanar} if it has a planar embedding such that every vertex lies on the boundary of the outer face.